 A large literature explores questions related to expert coding and surveys in political science.
-Most scholars find that expert surveys tend to do a reasonable job assessing political characteristics (Budge, 2000; Clinton and Lewis, 2008; Hooghe et al., 2010; Steenbergen and Marks, 2007).
-Indeed, a growing literature has begun to question the necessity of the use of expert surveys at all, and instead suggests using the "wisdom of the crowds," leveraging large numbers of responses from non-experts to produce valid measures of complex political concepts (Benoit et al., 2016; Coppedge et al., 2015; Maestas et al., 2014).
-While both expert survey and crowd-sourced approaches ask external assessors to evaluate political phenomena based on some conceptual framework, we instead compare such coding to practitioner selfassessment.
-Because these two tasks - coding and self-assessment - are potentially quite different, we ask whether surveys of political actors and expert coding may be measuring different constructs, even in the relatively concrete realm of candidate selection rules.
+Most scholars find that expert surveys tend to do a reasonable job assessing political characteristics (Budge 2000, Steenbergen & Marks 2007, Clinton & Lewis 2008, Hooghe, Bakker, Brigevich, de Vries, Edwards, Marks, Rovny & Steenbergen 2010).
+Indeed, a growing literature has begun to question the necessity of using expert surveys at all, and instead suggests using the "wisdom of the crowds," leveraging large numbers of responses from non-experts to produce valid measures of complex political concepts (Maestas, Buttice & Stone 2014, Benoit, Conway, Lauderdale, Laver & Mikhaylov 2016, Coppedge, Glynn, Lindberg, Pemstein & Seim 2015).
+The underlying question explored by these papers, however, is subtly different than ours.
+They ask whether surveys of laymen or experts can produce valid measures, while we are interested in comparing expert assessments to practitioner survey responses.
+Thus, while both expert survey and crowd-sourced approaches ask external assessors to evaluate political phenomena based on some conceptual framework-in essence, they ask people to act as coders-we compare such coding to practitioner self-assessment.
+Because these two tasks-coding and self-assessment-are potentially quite different, we ask whether surveys of political actors and expert coding may be measuring different constructs, even in the relatively concrete realm of candidate selection rules.
 We suggest that the incoherence that we find between actor understanding and expert coder interpretation probably extends to other measures of party characteristics because candidate selection is not atypical in its difficulty of measurement and conceptualization.